 California funeral homes run out of space as Covid-19 rages

-The head of the state funeral directors association says mortuaries are being inundated as the United States nears a grim tally of 350,000 Covid-19 deaths.world Updated: Jan 03, 2021, 02:30 IST
+The head of the state funeral directors association says mortuaries are being inundated as the United States nears a grim tally of 350,000 Covid-19 deaths.
+More than 20 million people in the country have been infected, according to data compiled by Johns Hopkins University.world Updated: Jan 03, 2021, 09:53 IST

 As communities across the country feel the pain of a surge in coronavirus cases, funeral homes in the hot spot of Southern California say they must turn away grieving families as they run out of space for the bodies piling up.